Bremanger Municipality: Geography

 Bremanger is located along the south side of the Nordfjorden.
 Most of the municipality is on the mainland, but there are many islands that are also part of the municipality including Bremangerlandet, Rugsundøya, and Frøya, the three largest.
 These islands are separated from the mainland by the Frøysjøen strait.

 Bremanger is bordered to the north by Kinn Municipality and Stad Municipality (across the fjord), to the east by Gloppen Municipality, to the south by Kinn Municipality, and to the west by the North Sea.
 The highest point in the municipality is the 1670.26 m tall mountain Gjegnen.

 The Frøysjøen is the strait between the mainland and the main islands of Bremangerlandet and Frøya.
 The Gulen fjord branches off of the Frøysjøen, and that fjord splits off into the Nordgulen, Midtgulen, and Sørgulen.
 On the east end of the municipality is the Isefjord and Ålfotfjorden.
 Valleys in the municipality include the Førdedalen.

+Climate

+All villages in Bremanger have an oceanic climate (Cfb).
+The islands of Bremangerlandet and Frøya have the mildest winter temperatures, least precipitation and most wind.
+On the west coast of the main land, such as in Svelgen, the average winter temperatures are a few degrees colder, but still above zero, and there is less wind.
+Svelgen receives more precipitation per year than Bergen and Førde.
+The east side of the municipality is slightly drier again, but still receives over 2000 mm of precipitation per year.

+Late spring/early summer is the driest part of the year, while winter is the wettest.
+The eastern of the municipality receives significantly less precipitation during the spring and summer as the other parts, but the winter precipitation amounts are similar.
+The diurnal temperature variation is usually small, especially during the winter, thanks to the surrounding water.